z-katas/sysops-squad/README.md

 - Ticket Shared component has business logic to create,update (change state) and fetch tickets in the system.
 - Ticket Maintenance component has simple APIs to fetch, create and update tickets from the database.
 Only Ticket Shared component accesses Ticket Maintenance component.
 - There are interfaces for all the behaviours exposed by the components.
 This would enable swapping implementations in case of roll backs during migration.
+- The static files of the user interface are in a different location than the backend code.

 ## Solution
 ### Step 1